-The military history online degree program from SNHU is an excellent stepping stone to graduate studies in education, history, law and related fields, and it prepares graduates for a wide variety of career options, such as teaching and research for the government, military or private sector, or reporting on the region for a news organization.
-According to the U.S. Bureau of Labor Statistics, most history degree holders work in business, communications, education, journalism, law or publishing.
+The military history online degree program from SNHU is an excellent stepping stone to graduate studies in education, history, law and related fields, and it prepares graduates for a wide variety of career options, such as working for the government, military or private sector, or reporting on the region for a news organization.

 Pursue SNHU’s military history degree online, and you’ll build a strong foundation in history and warfare studies.
 Courses are taught by instructors with professional credentials and a passion for history.